pakeke-constructor/umg-mod-monorepo/dimensions/final_plan.md

+local ent = dimensions.server.createDimension(dimName, ent?)
-dimensions.server.createDimension(dimName) -- creates a new dimension
+-- creates a new dimension.
+-- If an entity is passed in, this entity is the dimensionController

+dimensions.server.destroyDimension(dimName)
-dimensions.server.destroyDimension(dimName) -- destroys a dimension
+-- destroys a dimension

 ```